Azure/azure-quickstart-templates/101-logic-app-sql-proc/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to create a Logic App that will run a SQL stored procedure on schedule.
-Arguments for the procedure can be put into the body section of the template.
+Any arguments for the procedure can be put into the body section of the template.